 The cost to manually enter a transaction by keying numbers or by using PayPal Here’s Scan Card feature increases to a flat 3.50% of volume plus a $0.15 transaction fee.

 PayPal Here also offers check processing and settlement free of charge.

-PayPal offers four readers, a basic headphone jack reader, three Bluetooth reader.
+PayPal offers four readers – a basic headphone jack reader and three Bluetooth readers.
 The basic headphone reader (pictured below top right) only accepts traditional magnetic stripe credit and signature debit cards.

 As of October 2015, if you accept a chip card and swipe it through a magstripe reader instead of “dipping” it into an EMV chip capable reader, you’re liable for fraudulent transactions.
 It’s worthwhile to consider purchasing an EMV capable reader instead.